 Why does my French bulldog is make puffing noises in his sleep?

 The physical make-up of a Frenchie is commonly known to lead to breathing issues.
 As brachiocephalic dogs they have short snouts.
 Our Frenchie snores constantly, and it’s sometimes a puffing noise as well.
+I’ve written more about why Frenchies snore in another blog post.

 They will make a lot of strange noises in their sleep, puffing be just one of them.
 Similar to rapid breathing which I will come onto next.